amischroeder/cruise-mn/README.md

 ## Acknowledgments

-* Instructors and Betelgeuse cohort at Prime
+* Thanks to my instructors and the Betelgeuse cohort at Prime